darylknight/boilerplate/README.md

 # Boilerplate Website

-This repository is for the Boilerplate website at [insertdomainhere].
+This repository is for the Boilerplate website at [insertdomainhere](https://insertdomainhere).

 ## Getting Started